umutozturk95/Servlet_Request_Dispatcher/readMe.txt

 Login.java file: a servlet class for processing the response.
 If password is servet, it will forward the request to the welcome servlet.
 WelcomeServlet.java file: a servlet class for displaying the welcome message. web.xml file: a deployment descriptor file that contains the information about the servlet.
+Also this application is improved by using NetBeans IDE.